 Wagashi are traditional Japanese sweets that can come in many forms but are most commonly made from mochi (餅; a sweet soft rice cake) and anko (餡子; azuki bean paste).
 Very different to western sweets, wagashi are surprisingly delicious and a new experience for your taste buds.

-Have a go at making your own in a local’s house then, once your sweets are all ready to eat, slip next door to a traditional tea room.
+Have a go at making your own in a local’s house for an immersive experience.
+Once your sweets are all ready to eat, slip next door to a traditional tea room.
 Tea rooms are special square rooms designed specifically for tea ceremonies.
 Watch the preparation of matcha green tea before being served up a nice warm cup of it for the perfect accompaniment to your wagashi.

 Booking details: Try Wagashi (Japanese confectionery) making & Matcha, Tokyo

 There are relaxing hot baths all over Japan but if you want to get the healing qualities to go with it, you’ll need to visit a natural hot spring – an onsen.
-With just a few real onsen in Tokyo, it can be hard to search out the ones that use naturally mineral-rich water.
-Kichijoji’s black water onsen contains minerals said to give your body a good detox, leaving your skin and your mind nice and fresh.
+With just a few natural hot water onsen in Tokyo, it can be hard to search out the ones that use naturally mineral-rich water.
+Not in Kichijoji itself, but nearby there is a black water onsen that contains minerals said to give your body a good detox, leaving your skin and your mind nice and fresh.

-It’s good to fill up on a nice healthy Japanese meal after chilling out in the onsen to finish off your relaxing day.
-Little tip – Remember to take your jewellery off before getting in the baths and don’t put your head under water!
+It’s good to fill up on a nice healthy Japanese meal after chilling out in this retro onsen to finish off your relaxing day.
+Little tip – Remember to take your jewelry off before getting in the baths and don’t put your head under water!

 Booking details: Go to a Popular Hot Spring near Studio Ghibli Museum, Tokyo